 - For example, if they negotiate your bill and save you $300 for the year, they will receive 50% of the savings for a one year period.
 If they save you $300, their fee is $150 from the savings and you receive $150 of the savings.
 However, all savings after the first year is 100% yours.
 This means on year two and after, you will receive the full $300 of savings.
 It is savings you wouldn’t otherwise have, so either way, you net a better result using them.

 - They will cancel your service for a fee.

 - If you just want to cancel your services, they will do so for you but charge you a fee.

 Overall, the negatives are minimal and there is no downside risk to using them.
 I care about the NET outcome of services like this, and the net outcome should be a positive savings amount for you.

 If you like your provider but just want a better price for what you currently have, this is the company for you.

-To sign up with Savvy, click this link: Save money with Savvy
+To sign up with Billfixers, click this link: Save money with billfixers

 You may also like the following related articles from Stock Street!

 - 15 Ways to Save Money and Reduce Expenses without Changing your Lifestyle